roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 01Page 2

+===

- 01Page 2 ****** The Hard Body's Continuing Education Ch.
-01 ****** bydlsloan© Miles was righting his large, stocky frame after apparently stumbling against a bar stool.
+Miles was righting his large, stocky frame after apparently stumbling against a bar stool.
 Cori hadn't seen the collision, but there was no doubt in her mind that Miles, either drunk or acting stupid or both, had crashed into Gerald - - either intentionally or not -- and knocked her new friend over.
 Now, Gerald was being berated by the angry trio, who had been looking for trouble -- either in the form of a fight or pussy -- all day.

  "Watch where you're going, asshole!"
 Miles shouted, pointing his finger at Gerald, who was already apologizing profusely and reaching out to help Miles up.
 Miles slapped his hand away and raised his fist as if to hit Gerald, who quickly backpedaled, palms up.